jhegemann/Muonbase/README.md

 as a single source of truth.

 # Ssl
-This software supports only plain http transport and does not implement ssl.
+Muonbase supports only plain http transport and does not implement ssl.
 In order to set up secure endpoints it is recommended to bind the server locally and let e.g. haproxy (or another suitable proxy server) do the ssl termination.
 This is easy, secure, and performant.